On Linear Convergence of Policy Gradient Methods for Finite MDPs: Policy gradient methods for finite MDPs

-Again, we can see that $\pi'$ converges to a policy iteration update as $\alpha \to \infty$. \item[Natural policy gradient and TRPO.]
+\item[Natural policy gradient and TRPO.]
 We consider the natural policy gradient (NPG) algorithm of \cite{kakade2002natural} which is closely related to the widely used TRPO algorithm of \cite{schulman2015trust}.
-We focus on NPG applied to the softmax parameterization above for which it is actually an instance of mirror descent with a specific regularizer.
+We focus on NPG applied to the \textit{softmax parameterization} for which it is actually an instance of mirror descent with a specific regularizer.
 In particular, beginning with some policy $\pi \in \Pi$, an iteration of NPG updates to $\pi'$:

-Here, we have used a natural regularizer that penalizes changes to the the action distribution at states in proportion to their occupancy measure $\eta_{\pi}$.
-This yields a type of soft policy iteration update at each state.
-As discussed above, that this KL divergence regularized problem is solved by an exponential weights update is well known \citep[Section 6.3]{bubeck2015convex}.
+using a regularizer that penalizes changes to the action distribution at states in proportion to their occupancy measure $\eta_{\pi}$.
+As discussed above, it is well known that this KL divergence regularized problem is solved by an exponentiated weights update for each state $s\in \{1,\ldots, n \}$,

-A potential source of confusion is that natural policy gradient is usually described as steepest descent in a variable metric defined by a certain fisher information matrix.
-But it is known to be equivalent to mirror descent under some conditions \citep{raskutti2015information}.
-In this case, readers can check that the exponentiated update above matches the explicit formula for the NPG update given in \cite{kakade2002natural} and \cite{agarwal2019optimality} for the case of softmax policies. \end{description}
+Note that as compared to \eqref{eq:mirror_descent_update}, this update rule is independent of the state occupancy measure $\eta_{\pi}$.
+A potential source of confusion is that natural policy gradient is usually described as steepest descent in a variable metric defined by the Fisher information matrix induced by the current policy\footnote{This is equivalent to mirror descent under some conditions \citet{raskutti2015information}.},

+where $M^{\dagger}$ denotes the pseudoinverse of matrix $M$.
+Readers can check that the exponentiated update in \eqref{eq:NPG_update} matches the explicit formula for the NPG update with softmax policies as given in \cite{kakade2002natural} and \cite{agarwal2019optimality}. \end{description}

-The choice of stepsizes is an important issue for most first order methods.
-Each of the algorithms above can be applied with a sequence of stepsizes $\{\alpha_{t}\}_{t \geq 0}$ to produce a sequence of policies $\{\pi_t \}_{t \geq 0}$.
+Step-size selection is an important issue for most first order methods.
+Each of the algorithms above can be applied with a sequence of stepsizes $\{\alpha_{t}\}_{t \geq 0}$ to produce a sequence of policies $\{\pi^t \}_{t \geq 0}$.
 We define one stepsize selection rule below.

-\paragraph{Exact line search.} At iteration $t$, the update rules for each of the algorithms described above actually specify a new policy $\pi_{t+1}^{\alpha}$ for a range of stepsizes, $\alpha \geq 0$.
+\paragraph{Exact line search.} At iteration $t$, the update rules for each of the algorithms described above actually specify a new policy $\pi^{t+1}_{\alpha}$ for a range of stepsizes, $\alpha \geq 0$.
 We consider an idealized stepsize rule using \emph{exact line search}, which directly optimizes over this choice of stepsize at each iteration, selecting $\pi^{t+1} = \pi^{t+1}_{\alpha^*}$ where $\alpha^* = \argmin_{\alpha} \ell(\pi^{t+1}_{\alpha})$ whenever this minimizer exists.
 More generally, we define